50 Biblical Proofs That Jesus is God

 I've compiled this information in one of my books, called Theology of God (if anyone is looking for a handy guide on the issue).
-Presently, I’d like to highlight a few of the more obvious, undeniable, plain passages, in order to counter those who make such negative claims.
+Here, I’d like to highlight a few of the more obvious, undeniable, plain passages, in order to counter those who make such negative claims.

 This is one of the most well-known “proof texts”.
 Jesus is eternal (here, “beginning” means “eternity past”).
 He was with God the Father, and is God the Son.
 To make sure that the reader has no misunderstanding, John (v.
-14) reiterates that the “Word” referred to is the Son, and notes that He “became flesh” (the incarnation).
+14) reiterates that the “Word” referred to is the Son, and notes that he “became flesh” (the incarnation).
 Only the Son has a body.
 The Word = Jesus = God.

-John 10:30 I and the Father are one.
+John 10:30 — I and the Father are one.

-John 20:28 Thomas answered him, “My Lord and my God!”
+John 20:28 — Thomas answered him, “My Lord and my God!”

 This had to do with the famous “Doubting Thomas” incident.
-Thomas didn't believe Jesus had risen, so Jesus appeared for His sake and told him to touch the wound in His side.
+Thomas didn't believe Jesus had risen, so Jesus appeared for his sake and told him to touch the wound in his side.
 Then Thomas believed and said this.
-If it were untrue, Jesus would have corrected him, but He didn't; He commended Thomas because he “believed.”
+If it were untrue, Jesus would have corrected him, but he didn't; He commended Thomas because he “believed.”

-Colossians 1:19 For in him all the fulness of God was pleased to dwell,
+Colossians 1:19 — For in him all the fulness of God was pleased to dwell.

-In context, it is the Son Who is being described (1:13); He is eternal (1:15, 17-18), the Creator (1:16), and the unifying principle of the universe (1:17; cf. Heb 1:3): all attributes true only of God.
+In context, it is the Son who is being described (1:13); he is eternal (1:15, 17-18), the Creator (1:16), and the unifying principle of the universe (1:17; cf. Heb 1:3): all attributes true only of God.
 Paul makes the notion even more explicit in the next chapter:

-Colossians 2:9 For in him the whole fulness of deity dwells bodily,
+Colossians 2:9 — For in him the whole fulness of deity dwells bodily ...

-2 Peter 1:1 ... our God and Savior Jesus Christ:
+2 Peter 1:1 — ... our God and Savior Jesus Christ ...

 St. Paul uses the same phrase in Titus 2:13 as well.

-Hebrews 1:8 But of the Son he says, “Thy throne, O God, is for ever and ever, the righteous scepter is the scepter of thy kingdom.”
+Hebrews 1:8 — But of the Son he says, ‘Thy throne, O God, is for ever and ever, the righteous scepter is the scepter of thy kingdom.’

-This is a remarkable passage, in which God the Father calls His Son “God.”
+This is a remarkable passage, in which God the Father calls his Son “God.”
 It is a reference to the Old Testament passage, Psalms 45:6-7.

 Jesus is omnipotent (possesses all power):

-Philippians 3:20-21 ... the Lord Jesus Christ, who will change our lowly body to be like his glorious body, by the power which enables him even to subject all things to himself.
+Philippians 3:20-21 — ... the Lord Jesus Christ, who will change our lowly body to be like his glorious body, by the power which enables him even to subject all things to himself.

-He's omniscient (all-knowing):
+Jesus is omniscient (all-knowing):

-Colossians 2:2-3 ...
+Colossians 2:2-3 — ...
 Christ, in whom are hid all the treasures of wisdom and knowledge.

-He's omnipresent (present everywhere):
+Jesus is omnipresent (present everywhere):

-Ephesians 1:22-23 the church, which is his body, the fulness of him who fills all in all. (cf. Col 3:11)
+Ephesians 1:22-23 — ... the Church, which is his body, the fulness of him who fills all in all. (cf. Colossians 3:11)

 Another astonishing passage along these lines is one where Jesus speaks about historical events described as being done by God the Father in the Old Testament.
-He casually applies them to Himself (what might be called “the Divine ‘I’”):
+He casually applies them to himself (what might be called “the Divine ‘I’”):

-Matthew 23: 34, 37 Therefore I send you prophets and wise men and scribes, some of whom you will kill and crucify, and some you will scourge in your synagogues and persecute from town to town, ...
+Matthew 23: 34, 37 — Therefore I send you prophets and wise men and scribes, some of whom you will kill and crucify, and some you will scourge in your synagogues and persecute from town to town. ...
 O Jerusalem, Jerusalem, killing the prophets and stoning those who are sent to you!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not!

-The Bible teaches that “God” is judge (1 Sam 2:10; Ps 50:6; Ecc 12:14; many others).
-But so is Jesus (Jn 5:22, 27; 9:39; Acts 10:42; 2 Tim 4:1).
-Therefore He is God.
+The Bible teaches that “God” is judge (1 Samuel 2:10; Psalm 50:6; Ecclesiastes 12:14; many others).
+But so is Jesus (John 5:22, 27; 9:39; Acts 10:42; 2 Timothy 4:1).
+Therefore he is God.

-God the Father sits on His throne in heaven (1 Ki 22:19; Ps 11:4; 47:8).
-Jesus is on the same throne, too (Rev 7:17; 22:1, 3).
+God the Father sits on his throne in heaven (1 Kings 22:19; Psalm 11:4; 47:8).
+Jesus is on the same throne, too (Revelation 7:17; 22:1, 3).

 At every turn in the Bible, only one conclusion is possible, to make sense of all these statements, taken together as a whole: Jesus is God the Son.
 He is the eternal, all-powerful, all-loving, self-existent Creator God.